 In Coldharbour, CPC owns the triangle of land in front of Roffeys which it cuts twice a year.
-It pays for the cutting of Christ Church hedge and occasionally contributes to the maintenance of trees in the graveyard and the village clock on Clock Cottage.
-Although not owned by CPC it gives £1,000.00 towards the upkeep of the Coldharbour Sports Pavilion.
+It pays for two cuts of the hedge around Christ Church and the John Venus Hall and contributes to tree-work in the graveyard and the village clock on Clock Cottage.
+Although not owned by CPC it donates annually £1,000 towards the maintenance of the Coldharbour Community Pavilion.

 Ditches on all parish land must be monitored and cleared as necessary.
 Overgrown vegetation, dead and fallen trees also have to be dealt with.
-There is a monthly programme to monitor the safety of all trees and any which become dangerous are dealt with immediately.
+There is a monthly programme to monitor the safety of all trees and any which are deemed as dangerous are dealt with as soon as possible.

-CPC is responsible for the maintenance of the burial ground extension at the rear of St John the Baptist Church in Capel.
-This includes all grass cutting and strimming; maintenance of boundaries to the north, west and south of the extension with shared responsibility with the diocese for the eastern boundary.
+CPC is responsible for the maintenance of the burial ground extension at the rear of St John the Baptist Church in Capel, a map can be viewed here.
+This includes all grass cutting, strimming and maintenance of the boundaries to the north, west and south with shared responsibility with the diocese for the eastern boundary.

-The CPC insurance policy covers the playgrounds in Beare Green (not the playground by Merebank as this is a Mole Valley responsibility), Capel and Coldharbour.
+The CPC insurance policy covers the playgrounds in Beare Green, Capel and Coldharbour (not the playground by Merebank as this is a Mole Valley responsibility).

-CPC also pays to have the equipment in all three playgrounds checked on a regular basis in order to ensure compliance with the annual Mole Valley safety check and pays for any repairs and maintenance work required.
-The bark surface has to be replaced every year on the Coldharbour playground and recently the boundary panelling was all replaced.
+CPC has the equipment in all three playgrounds checked on a regular basis in order to ensure compliance with the annual Mole Valley safety check and pays for any repairs and maintenance work required.
+The bark surface has to be replaced every year on the Coldharbour playground, the boundary panelling maintained and over-growing vegetation cut back.
 CPC is also responsible for the outdoor gym equipment at Beare Green and Capel.

-CPC has purchased and maintains a notice board in each of the 3 villages.
+CPC has purchased and maintains a notice board in each of the 3 wards on which all parish meeting notices and other information are published.
 It also contributes to the upkeep of the church notice board in Beare Green.

-The refurbished building was opened in 2016, a 20-year public works loan was taken out to cover the costs which is paid back at £5,425 per annum.
-There is also a cleaning and maintenance annual budget of £1,200.
+The refurbished building was opened in 2016, a 20-year public works loan was secured which is paid back at £5,425 per annum.
+There is an annual cleaning and maintenance budget of £1,200.

-Regular annual costs are largely made up of utility bills, audit, legal and office costs and membership fees as well as the insurance for all parish owned assets.
-Currently this is £3,775 per annum to insure Capel Recreation Ground, Capel Parish Hall and Office, Capel Bowls Club, Capel Sports Pavilion, Beare Green Pavilion and the three childrens' playgrounds.
+Regular annual costs consist of utility bills, audit, legal and office costs, staff and councillor training and membership fees as well as the insurance for all parish owned assets.
+Currently this is £4,500 per annum to insure Capel Recreation Ground, Capel Parish Hall and Office, Capel Bowls Club, Capel Sports Pavilion, Beare Green Pavilion and the three children's playgrounds.

-The parish council is as transparent as possible with its expenditure, if you have questions please contact the parish clerk.
-Details of the 2018/19 budget can be found here.
+CPC is as transparent as possible with its expenditure, if you have questions please contact the parish clerk.

 The complete list of the powers and duties of a parish council are available in this document.
 Within it you will see that the scope of powers is wide, giving the council the legal authority to maintain your parish.

-Monitoring the effectiveness of Internal Audits is conducted annually at the May Finance Committee meeting.
+Monitoring the effectiveness of Internal Audits and a risk assessment is conducted annually at the May Finance Committee meeting.
 All are approved and then published after the subsequent executive committee meeting.